lauracutting/typetune/_posts/2020-10-06-mtv-the-visualization-of-music.md

 To complete the logo, 'TV' is scrawled across the 'M' in a fast paced graffiti style font.
 This link to street art is no coincidence; youth culture is at the core of their branding.
-The spray painted look has tones of rebellion and freedom, targeted towards their youthful audience.
+The spray painted look has tones of rebellion and freedom, targeting their youthful audience.